-Since the word ‘small’ is a bit subjective, I’m limiting this search of mine to anything 25ft/7.6 m and under and includes a toilet and shower.
+Since the word ‘small’ is a bit subjective, I’m limiting this search of mine to anything under 25ft/7.6 m and includes a toilet and shower.

 So if you are also in the same situation, where you like the idea of a fifth wheel trailer, but are not keen on anything too large, this post is for you!

 A couple of the Sunliner Northshore model fifth wheels fit into my criteria of 25ft or less.
 A 7m & a 7.8m version (23’ & 25’5”).

 I like the layout of their shortest model (5N461) as the slide out makes it quite spacious.
 Whenever looking at RVs with slides, I also consider whether everything could still be used even if, for some reason, you’re not able to extend out the slide.
 And in this one, you could.

 There’s no sofa/couch, but we’re okay with that.

 And thankfully, the decor it light and bright.
 Maybe not to everyone’s taste, but at least it’s not brown.

 There are a couple of Travelhome Fifth Wheels here at the moment (it might be because we’re in the Newcastle region, where they are made) and they look really nice overall.
 The ones’ here are the 29ft, but they do come in shorter lengths.
 The Travelhome Macquarie can be either 23ft or 25ft, both have the same basic layout, but the shorter one has the bathroom vanity inside the bathroom whereas it’s outside the bathroom on the longer version.

 Though the layout shows single beds, they can actually be converted to a queen bed.